Jbleezy/BO1-Reimagined/README.md

 ## Wallbuys
 * Purchasing ammo no longer fills the clip
-* Decreased upgraded ammo cost from 4500 points to 2500 points
+* Decreased upgraded ammo cost from 4500 to 2500
 * Can now purchase ammo for weapons with attachments if only the attachment ammo is not full
 * Multiple players can now purchase the Bowie Knife and Sickle at the same time
 * Players now keep the Bowie Knife and Sickle if they down during the purchase animation